1950–51 Juventus FC season

 During the 1950–51 season Juventus Football Club competed in Serie A and the Rio Cup.

 Summary

-The team played a decent season with Hansen and Præst having been joined by another Dane, Karl Aage Hansen.
+The team played a season with Hansen and Præst having been joined by another Dane, Karl Aage Hansen.
 He was captain of the 1948 Olympic team and came from Serie A rivals Atalanta Bergamo.
-The great level of understanding between the three Danes, together with Giampiero Boniperti, delivered a superb campaign that produced a milestone of 103 goals scored.
+The level of understanding between the three Danes, together with Giampiero Boniperti, delivered a superb campaign that produced a milestone of 103 goals scored.

 However, coach Jesse Carver was fired by the club in August 1951 as the 3rd place in the league standings behind Milan and Inter was deemed not good enough.